Gregory Gray: Perfect Crime

 Gray formed Perfect Crime, a four-piece post-punk band, for which he was the lead singer, guitarist, and songwriter, in 1981.
 The other original members of the group were Donal Boyle (guitar), George Nelson (bass), and Pete Kerr (drums).
 The group released two singles on MCA records, "Brave" in 1983 and "I Feel Like an Eskimo" in 1984, before breaking up in 1984.
 The band was promoted in the UK and gave performances on television.
 A rehearsal space was provided for the group by Dominican nuns in Portstewart.

-The group was a support act for U2, Eurythmics, Orchestral Manoeuvres in the Dark (OMD), Talking Heads, and Paul Young.
+The group was a support act for U2, Eurythmics, OMD, Talking Heads, and Paul Young.
 On their own, they toured the UK, often performing in university towns and small venues in rural Northern Ireland.
 In provincial regions, Gray's flamboyant style was often the target of hecklers, to whom he dealt sharp-witted put-downs.

 Perfect Crime was an opening act for U2 on the first leg of the War Tour international concert tour on 28 March 1983 at the Nottingham Royal Concert Hall.
 Along with Steel Pulse, Big Country, Eurythmics, and Simple Minds, Perfect Crime performed before a crowd of 15,000 on 14 August 1983, at a nine-hour concert at Phoenix Park Racecourse, Dublin, when they were supporting U2 on a later leg of the War Tour.
 It was described by RTÉ as "the rock event of the year".
 Perfect Crime's set received positive press reviews.